apify/crawlee/website/blog/2024/04-23-scrapy-vs-crawlee/index.md

 `pip install scrapy-rotating-proxies`

-Then in the `settings.py` file add `ROTATING_PROXY_LIST` and the middleware to the `DOWNLOADER_MIDDLEWARES` and specify the list of proxy servers.
+Then in the `settings.py` file, add `ROTATING_PROXY_LIST` and the middleware to the `DOWNLOADER_MIDDLEWARES` and specify the list of proxy servers.
 For example:

 ```py